-In particular, indicate whether the Appointments and Remuneration Committee has established a procedure of filling board vacancies which has no implicit bias against women candidates and deliberately seeks candidates meeting the required portfolio:
+Indicate in particular whether the Appointments and Remuneration Committee has established procedures to ensure the selection processes are not subject to implicit bias against women candidates and deliberately seek candidates meeting the required portfolio.

 Indicate the main procedures

 As stated in the previous paragraph, article 18.2.a) of the Board of Directors' Regulations charges the Appointments and Remuneration Committee with ensuring that the process for the selection of Directors does not discriminate on the basis of gender.